Chad–China relations: Trade

 The trade between China and Chad is not one-directional.
 Chad's top exports are crude petroleum, insect resins, other oily seeds, and cotton.
 In 2017, China was the second-largest importer of goods from Chad, at an estimated US$251 million.
 In the same year, China exported US$114 million worth of goods to Chad, making it the top exporter to Chad.
 Overall, Chad has a positive trade balance with China since it exports more than it imports.

-Humanitarian Efforts
+Humanitarian efforts

 Although China's support for countries in Africa, such as Chad, is met with much skepticism by some, others point out the contributions made to Africa.
 During the cholera epidemic of 1971, China donated cholera vaccines and US$2.5 million to Chad to fight the outbreak.
 In 1977, China and Chad signed an agreement to send Chinese medical personal to Chad.
 Since resuming relations with Chad in 2006, China has renovated the Freedom Hospital of Chad and built housing for Chinese medical personnel and provided needed supplies.
 In the agricultural sector, China has supplied farm machinery, fertilizers, seed, and technical expertise to help with the production of cotton and food.

+Political relations

+Chad follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

-Diplomatic Offices
+Diplomatic offices

 The Chinese embassy is located in N'Djamena.
 The Chadian embassy is located in Beijing.
 There are no additional consulates in either country.